Flmpx/Code_of_C_language/README.md

-# 1 guessnumber
+# 1 guessnumber.c
-You can guess number from 1 to 100.
+You can guess numbers from 1 to 100.
-Don't you have a try?
+Why don't you have a try?
-I think you will have a good time
+I think you will enjoy it.

-# 2 qicksort
+# 2 quicksort.c
-This is a way to sort number swiftly
+This is a way to sort numbers efficiently.

-# 3 judge_prime
+# 3 judge_prime.c
-This C document will give you three ways to judge a number is or not a prime number
+This C document will provide three ways to determine whether a number is a prime number.